Interactions-Nexus/Nexus-Wiki/guides/create-asset.md

 Before we start to create an asset, users need to be familiar with some of the concepts and parameters used with assets.

-{% hint style="info" %}
-Creating an Asset has a fee of 1 NXS and "_Asset Name"_ has a fee of 1 NXS.
-Total cost of an Asset with Name will be 2 NXS
+>Creating an Asset has a fee of 1 NXS and "_Asset Name"_ has a fee of 1 NXS.
+Total cost of an Asset with Name will be 2 NXS {.is-info}
-{% endhint %}

 ## Asset Parameters